moritzanselmann/Bumper-Car-Controller/README.md

 # Bumper Car Controller

 Project to control a bumper car using a ESP32 microcontroller.
-The car is using a 12V car battery to run a Bosch starter Motor.
+The car is using a 12V car battery to run a Bosch starter motor.
 When a coin is inserted in a coin acceptor a pedal becomes active to drive the car.